 New to meditation?
 Or if you would rather follow a guided meditation, this is a great option to experience deep meditation.

-It is best if you do this each day for a minimum of 21 days as it takes these amount of days to create a new habit.
+It is best if you do this each day for a minimum of 21 days as it takes this amount of days to create a new habit.